DavidG-Develop/vscode-nav2-bt-editor/README.md

 For known nodes, the panel shows attributes and ports from the current XML file's `TreeNodesModel`, imported `TreeNodesModel` files, or the built-in fallback catalog.
 Unknown nodes remain editable with manual custom attributes.

 Select a parent node and use the add-child controls in the details panel to add a known node type or custom XML tag.

+Use the compatible type control to change a known action, condition, decorator, or control node to another node in the same category.
+Attributes that are still valid for the new node type are kept; unsupported attributes are removed. `BehaviorTree` roots and `SubTree` calls are not changed through this control.

 When adding a `SubTree`, imported `BehaviorTree` templates appear in the SubTree list.
 Selecting one fills `ID` and `_autoremap="true"`.